-Title of Project/Programme: Music Hub
+Title of Project/Programme: Sheffield Music Hub support for CLA

-Sheffield Music Hub provides 1:1 tuition for CLA and Post CLA within schools around the city of Sheffield.
+Sheffield Music Hub provides 1:1 tuition for CLA within schools around the city of Sheffield and access to extracurricular groups.

-- Individual 30 minute lessons are provided for CLA on a weekly basis (term time only) plus instrumental hire is covered and some CLA attend extra music groups/orchestra/choirs - A bespoke learning plan is developed for each child, alongside a pastoral programme that is in the process of being developed - Sheffield Music Hub has a designated music leader who takes responsibility for the provision for CLA and post CLA - Access to extra curricular orchestra, band, choir is also available
+- Individual 30 minute lessons are provided for CLA on a weekly basis (term time only) plus instrumental hire is covered and some CLA attend extra music groups/orchestra/choirs - During the pandemic lessons have been delivered virtually - A bespoke learning plan is developed for each child, alongside a pastoral programme that is in the process of being developed - Sheffield Music Hub has a designated music leader who takes responsibility for the provision for CLA, supported by Music Hub Staff and partnership working with the Virtual School - Access to extra curricular orchestra, band, choir is also available

-The process that is undertake for each CLA or Post CLA is the following:
+The process that is undertaken for each CLA is the following:

-- Identify the CLA who wishes to learn to play or sing (instrument, voice, genre, aspiration) - Identify the school setting and contact the Designated Teacher for CLA - Consider the living circumstances (Fostered, Children's Home, NHS Unit, social worker) - Matching the student with the most appropriate teacher, considering musical and personal needs - Training has been provided for all Music Leaders on how to work with CLA, training videos have been recorded for further cpd delivery and ensuring supporting CLA has been written into all music leaders PDR - Music Hub set up on welfare call to update the PEP
+- Identify the CLA who wishes to learn to play or sing (instrument, voice, genre, aspiration) - · Identify the school setting and contact the Designated Teacher for CLA - An application is submitted online and the Music Hub follows this up with a discussion with the child/YP and carer - Consider the living circumstances (Fostered, Children's Home, NHS Unit, social worker)

+- Matching the student with the most appropriate teacher, considering musical and personal needs - Training has been provided for all Music Leaders on how to work with CLA, training videos have been recorded for further cpd delivery and ensuring supporting CLA has been written into all music leaders PDR - Music Hub set up on welfare call to update the PEP

-- Across the academic year 2019/20 77 children and young people have accessed lessons via the Sheffield Music Hub, with 32 being supported with individual instrument hire from hub supplies - In addition 36 of these children and young people are attending extra bands, orchestra and choirs after school or in an evening and have had the opportunity to perform at the octagon centre.
-Sheffield Cathedral and Tudor square - 37 different schools and settings have been supported - In total 944 hours of music provision have been provided to Sheffield's CLA and post CLA
+- Across the academic year 2020/21 62 children and young people have accessed lessons via the Sheffield Music Hub, with 27 being supported with individual instrument hire from hub supplies - 37 different schools and settings have been supported - In total 856 hours of music provision have been provided to Sheffield's CLA during the pandemic

-Costs? (amount of PP+, resources including staff time and time in kind from partners)
+Costs? (amount of PP+, resources including staff time and time in kind from partners) £60k

-Virtual School advocate time to co-ordinate - 2 days a month
+Virtual School advocate time to co-ordinate: 2 days a month

-Currently implementing a more joined up approach, ensuring Music Hub leaders can have conversations with VS advocates and discuss individuals progress Having a central coordinator within the music hub has been very beneficial
+Currently implementing a more joined up approach, ensuring Music Hub leaders can have conversations with VS advocates and discuss individuals progress